giltayar/blog/posts/jsdoc-typings-all-the-benefits-none-of-the-drawbacks.md

 }
 ```

-This is the equivalent to the above TypeScript template code: three template variables
+This is the equivalent to the above TypeScript generic code: three generic variables
 (`K`, `T`, and `W`), where `K` also `extends string|number|symbol`, and the parameters
-are defined according to those template parameters.
+are defined according to those generic parameters.
 And now, if we use the function incorrectly...

 ```js
 const result = mapValue({a: 4}, x => x + 1)